9. Emergency Repair Environment

 Do not make the RAM disk too large, because its content is stored in the kernel memory.
 If the free kernel memory gets too low, the kernel may panic.

-Option 5 of the menu mounts any existing Kernun partitions under the directories /1, /2, /3 (the system partitions), and /data (the data partition).
+Option 5 of the menu mounts any existing Kernun UTM partitions under the directories /1, /2, /3 (the system partitions), and /data (the data partition).
 The rescue shell provides many standard FreeBSD command line programs.
-Programs from a mounted Kernun system partition can be run as well.
+Programs from a mounted Kernun UTM system partition can be run as well.

 Tip

-It is often useful to perform a chroot(8) to a mounted Kernun system partition and to run commands in the chrooted environment.
+It is often useful to perform a chroot(8) to a mounted Kernun UTM system partition and to run commands in the chrooted environment.